 There is a big variety of different models and brands of 3D glasses on the market, which ones are the best?
 Which will work with my projector or 3D TV?
-Truly, choosing a suitable glasses is not an easy task.
+Truly, choosing suitable glasses is not an easy task.
 Let’s divide glasses into two main categories.
 Passive and active.

 Passive 3D glasses

-- You are using incompatible set of polarizing filters together.
+- You are using an incompatible set of polarizing filters together.
 That means circular polarizing glasses with linear polarizing filters or vice-versa.

 Active 3D glasses

 There are a lot of active glasses on the market.
 Which one to choose?
 First, it’s important to know whether you need 120Hz or 144Hz glasses.
 This will be written somewhere in the specs of your TV or projector.
 Of course, 144Hz are much better because of the faster refresh rate / less flicker.
 When we know what refresh rate we need, it’s time to choose.
 There are two main types of active 3D glasses.

 DLP-link glasses work only with DLP 3D projectors that support this technology.
 Once again you have to look into the specifications of your projector if it supports DLP-link.
 It doesn’t need any external emitters.
 The chip on the projector will send a visual signal in between the movie frames and glasses will synchronize using it.
 People are usually reporting that the 3D effect is not that great, synchronization not perfect, there might be a little ghosting or crosstalking.
 DLP-link glasses are pretty cheap starting from 20$.